Dango312/car-number-recognition/README.md

 # Car license plate detection and recognition
 This project implements a Python pipeline for real-time detection and recognition of car license plates in video streams, with automated notification functionality.
+The program allows configuring a blacklist and whitelist of cars.
 ## Components
 * **Detection**: YOLOv8n.
 Search for license plates.
 * **Recognition**: LPRNet.
 Number character recognition.